lizmat/articles/5to6-introduction.md

 three-monthly release cycle, and more than 1100 modules are now available in the [Perl 6 ecosystem](https://modules.perl6.org).
 The Rakudo Compiler Release is on a monthly release cycle and typically contains contributions by more than 30 people.
-Perl 6 modules are now uploaded to [PAUSE](https://pause.perl.org/pause/query?ACTION=pause_04about) and distributed all over the world using the [CPAN](https://www.cpan.org).
+Perl 6 modules are now uploaded to the [PAUSE](https://pause.perl.org/pause/query?ACTION=pause_04about) and distributed all over the world using the [CPAN](https://www.cpan.org).